Jelly-RDF/jelly-rdf.github.io/docs/specification/patch.md

     Jelly-Patch only restricts the semantics of transactions, so that the only valid sequences of transaction operations are `TX ...
 TC` and `TX ...
 TA` – no nesting, no double-aborting, and no double-committing.

-    The semantics are not defined by Jelly-Patch.
+    The semantics of these operations are not defined by Jelly-Patch.
 [RDF Patch](https://afs.github.io/rdf-delta/rdf-patch.html) contains more restrictions on transactions (e.g., headers must be at the beginning of the patch and outside the transaction), but these are not enforced by Jelly-Patch.
 The semantics are still not defined there, so you are free to use transactions in any way you like.

 ### Headers

-TODO
+Headers (`H` row in RDF Patch) are encoded as `RdfPatchHeader` messages ([reference](reference.md#rdfpatchheader)).
+The `RdfPatchHeader` message contains the following fields:

+- `key` (1) – the key of the header, encoded in UTF-8.
+An empty string (the default value) is allowed.
+- `value` oneof (2–5, fields `h_iri`, `h_bnode`, `h_literal`, `h_triple_term`) – the value of the header.
+The value is encoded as [an RDF term](#rdf-terms-and-graph-nodes).
+The `value` oneof MUST be set to one of the possible values.

 Repeated term encoding MUST NOT be used for the `value` oneof in the `RdfPatchHeader` message ([reference](reference.md#rdfpatchheader)).
 The `value` oneof MUST always be set to a single value.